Debtors Anonymous: Literature

-DA adapted AA's format, making only five changes to AA's Twelve Steps and Twelve Traditions: "DA" and "Debtors Anonymous" replaces "AA" and "Alcoholics Anonymous", "debt" replaces "alcoholism", "compulsive debtors" replaces "alcoholics", "incurring unsecured debt" replaces "drinking", and "debtor" replaces "alcoholic."
-In 2002, DA published a list of 12 promises similar to the 12 promises appearing on pages 83–84 of Alcoholics Anonymous.
-DA's original literature also includes the Twelve Tools of Debtors Anonymous, a list of practices to recover from compulsive getting into debt.
+D.A. adapted AA's format, making only five changes to AA's Twelve Steps and Twelve Traditions: "D.A." and "Debtors Anonymous" replaces "AA" and "Alcoholics Anonymous", "debt" replaces "alcoholism", "compulsive debtors" replaces "alcoholics", "incurring unsecured debt" replaces "drinking", and "debtor" replaces "alcoholic."
+In 2002, D.A. published a list of 12 promises similar to the 12 promises appearing on pages 83–84 of Alcoholics Anonymous.
+D.A.'s original literature also includes the Twelve Tools of Debtors Anonymous, a list of practices to recover from compulsive getting into debt.

-Official DA literature is either approved by the DA General Service Board (GSB) or by vote at a DA annual World Service Conference, based on whether it is service literature (related to the functioning of DA groups) or recovery literature (all other DA literature).
+Official D.A. literature is either approved by the D.A.
+General Service Board (GSB) or by vote at a D.A. annual World Service Conference, based on whether it is service literature (related to the functioning of D.A. groups) or recovery literature (all other D.A. literature).
 Such literature is "Conference-approved."

-DA publications include the books, A Currency of Hope, The Twelve Steps, Twelve Traditions, and Twelve Concepts of Debtors Anonymous, and Debtors Anonymous Twelve Steps Study Guide for D.A. and B.D.A., as well as several pamphlets.
-A Currency of Hope includes DA's adaptations of the Twelve Steps and Twelve Traditions, a description of compulsive getting into debt, a brief history of DA, and 38 stories written by DA members explaining how DA has affected their lives.
+D.A. publications include the books, A Currency of Hope, The Twelve Steps, Twelve Traditions, and Twelve Concepts of Debtors Anonymous, and Debtors Anonymous Twelve Steps Study Guide for D.A. and B.D.A., as well as several pamphlets.
+A Currency of Hope includes D.A.'s adaptations of the Twelve Steps and Twelve Traditions, a description of compulsive getting into debt, a brief history of D.A., and 38 stories written by D.A. members explaining how D.A. has affected their lives.